 Find our searchable table of all 118 countries here:

 The full data can be found here.

 Zoom makes up 53% of all video call platform searches in the UK and 58% in the US.
-The five countries that had the highest market share attributed to Zoom were Uruguay, South Korea, Israel, Ecuador, and Japan, with all having over 70%.
+The five countries that had the highest usage attributed to Zoom were Uruguay, South Korea, Israel, Ecuador, and Japan, with all having over 70%.